Sim Swap Lawyer: Crypto Theft Can be Traced Back to Sim Card Swap

 One of the most disturbing aspects of fraudulent SIM swaps is that they are often carried out entirely without your participation.
 There are, however, some things you can do to minimize the chances of it happening to you, and also to minimize the potential damage once you recognize that it has occurred.

-Marc Fitapelli Discusses Sim Swapping
+SIM Swap Lawyer Discusses Sim Swapping

 Can you sue your mobile carrier for stolen crypto?

 Yes, if your mobile carrier provided your sim card to a fraudster without properly identifying their identify then you may be able to sue them to recover your stolen crypto.
 These disputes are often handled out of court through binding arbitration pursuant to carrier’s terms and conditions (i.e. “the fine print”).
 In these arbitration cases, the customer can sue for their lost crypto, attorneys’ fees and lost appreciation.
-Since ever case is different, however, we encourage you to contact an attorney to discuss your specific matter.
+Since ever case is different, however, we encourage you to contact a SIM swap attorney to discuss your specific matter.

 How are fraudulent SIM swaps carried out?